pipadopensource/androidopnsour/index.md

 ### More Projects

-You can find more projects at [pipads main site](http://pipadse.wixsite.com/pipadco)
+You can find more projects at [PiPad's main site](http://pipadse.wixsite.com/pipadco)